ld4l-labs/bibliotek-o/README.md

 * PRs are made against the develop (default) branch.
 * Each PR should address only one issue.
-* A PR should include any modifications to the BIBFRAME and other target ontology files that are associated with the proposed change to bibliotek-o.
+* A PR should include any modifications to the BIBFRAME and other target ontology files (i.e., adding or deleting terms from the fragments included in the repository) that are associated with the proposed change to bibliotek-o.
 * PRs should not include regeneration of documentation, since this will be regenerated once prior to the release.
 * The issue number should be included in the PR commit message; e.g., "#10".